 Babies who are born tongue-tied have problems securing a latch to the breast.
 They will naturally try to overcompensate by increased suction, which can be painful for mom.
 Eventually, they will completely detach without an adequate feeding, leading to a supply and demand issue.
 In some cases, the baby is not able to latch and feed at all.

-- Unmatched Service: After being in the industry over 36 years, Dr. Kemper has much experience in oral surgery, so he knows a thing or two about treating kids’ smiles.
+Unmatched Service: After being in the industry over 36 years in Louisville, KY, Dr. Kemper has much experience in oral surgery, so he knows a thing or two about treating kids’ smiles.
 With his friendly approach and calming demeanor, he is able to calm even the most timid child.

 Your Favorite Tooth Fairy